-They said that it was a “really strong” fat burner and claimed it worked really well for them.
+They said that it was a “really strong” supplement and claimed it worked really well for them.

 We found it quite strange that there were not more customer reviews online.
 We’d prefer to see a few more before considering taking this supplement on a long-term basis.

 Not in our humble opinion.
-Yes, Nuclear Burn does tick a few boxes for a fat burner by using solid ingredients such as Green Tea Extract and Caffeine, we feel that it’s let down by the fact that it doesn’t use some of the best fat burner ingredients.
+Yes, Nuclear Burn does tick a few boxes for a supplement like this by using solid ingredients such as Green Tea Extract and Caffeine, we feel that it’s let down by the fact that it doesn’t use some of our favorite ingredients.

-Remember to check out our guide to the best fat burner supplements on the market by visiting the link below.
+Remember to check out our guide to the best five supplements on the market by visiting the link below.